-The company provides services in more than 130 countries spread across the Americas, Europe, the Middle East, Africa, and the Asia Pacific region.
+The company provides services in more than 100 countries spread across the Americas, Europe, the Middle East, Africa, and the Asia Pacific region.

 Over the years, the data processing giant has been fortifying its core employer services and PEO operations while restructuring and working to cut costs in its dealer services division.
 Across all segments, ADP has been expanding internationally and extending its services through acquisitions.
 It also continues to boost its Web-based software offerings and small-business services.
 In late 2014 it spun off its ADP Dealer Services operations to form CDK Global in order to focus on its core operations.

 Mergers and Acquisitions